CameronMaciejewski/GRP6HCIHW1/README.md

 * b) Prints the total number of users who sent messages from 8am to 9am (inclusive)
 * c) Prints the total number of users from Nebraska who sent messages from 8am to 9am.
 * d) Prints the id of the user from Nebraska who has sent the most messages from 8am to 9am.

+--
+C# (Used for B+ tree portion of the project / problems 7 and 8)

+To generate a B+ and use the B+ tree to answer this assignment's queries, run 'Program.cs' in the 'BPlusTree' folder.
+See above for a description of each query implemented.